November 26th, 2018

 Wondering how all this works?
 Keep reading to find out!

 The Internet Protocol (IP) is the communications protocol that provides an identification and location system for devices (i.e. computers, tablets, phones) on networks, and routes traffic across the Internet.
 Long story short, it’s essentially what allows the internet to even exist.

 With the exponential expansion of the internet and devices tailored to access it, the complete exhaustion of globally unique IP addresses using IPv4 — the first publicly used version of the Internet Protocol — has been forecasted since the 1990s.

 Enter the creation of IPv6 in 1998, and finally its acceptance as the Internet Standard in 2017.
 The transition to IPv6 is now well underway, and IPv6 addresses are being allocated globally via Internet Service Providers (ISPs) and mobile networks such as Verizon and T-Mobile.

 With IPv4, IP addresses are often shared between many devices.
 In fact, it’s not uncommon for an entire home or corporate network to share a single IP.

-While IP addresses are just one of the attributes Branch uses to generate fingerprints, we’ve found that IPv4-based fingerprints are often so similar that 30-40% of them get paired with the wrong user!
-Along with the fact that fingerprints also start to decompose as soon as they are taken, and become pretty much useless within an hour or two, the outlook for using fingerprinting as a viable attribution method is pretty dire.
+While IP addresses are just one of the attributes Branch uses to generate device information, we’ve found that IPv4-based information is often so similar that 30-40% of them get paired with the wrong user!
+Along with the fact that device fingerprints also start to decompose as soon as they are taken, and become pretty much useless within an hour or two, the outlook for using basic probabilistic modeling as a viable attribution method is pretty dire.